Practice Free CAS-005 Exam Online Questions

 Explanation:

 - C .
-Enabling an edge firewall
+Execute an internal vulnerability assessment.

 B